 Rock Climbing at Vedauwoo

 Welcome to Vedauwoo, Wyoming and beyond.
 Thanks for stopping in and taking time to learn about rock climbing at one of Wyoming’s premier climbing destinations.
-(Other destinations and adventures are also presented.)
+(Hiking, biking and camping are also presented, as are other unique destinations and adventures.)

 Vedauwoo is located along Interstate I-80, about 30-miles west of Cheyenne and/or about 20-miles east of Laramie at Exit #329 (actually called the “Vedauwoo Exit”).
 Here are a few highlights about this intriguing location with a very strange name.